virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 <img src="https://github.com/virtualjj/aws-s3-backed-cloudflare-static-website/blob/master/images/readme/codecommitconfig-000-edit-policy-for-better-view.jpg" alt="Click on Edit Policy to get a better view of the applied policy created by the stack." height="75%" width="75%">
 </p>

-Here is the actually policy
+Here is the actual policy (with my AWS account number masked):

 ```
 {